Blogs

 • Protection from Misleading Advertising: Ads should represent features and services without hidden terms.
 They must avoid content that stirs jealousy, anxiety, or fear of missing out among students.

 Imagine an edtech company that advertises “guaranteed top scores” for students enrolling in its test prep courses.
 However, the fine print reveals this only applies to a select few students who meet specific criteria.
-With stricter advertising regulations, this company would need to clarify that results vary and could not imply guaranteed success for all, reducing unrealistic expectations and stress among students.
+With stricter advertising regulations, this company would need to clarify that results may vary.
+This would prevent implying guaranteed success, reducing unrealistic expectations and stress among students.

-• Consumer Data and Privacy Protection: Edtech companies in India must secure consumer rights by safeguarding personal, learning, and outcome data from misuse by other businesses or criminal groups, especially as most consumers have active digital profiles.
+• Consumer Data and Privacy Protection: Edtech companies in India must prioritize securing consumer rights by protecting personal, learning, and outcome data from misuse by businesses or criminal groups.
+This is especially crucial as most consumers now maintain active digital profiles.

 An edtech platform collects data on a student’s progress, learning habits, and test scores to personalize content.
 Without data protection, this information could be sold to third parties, like advertisers or other educational platforms, who might use it to market unrelated products.
-Under stronger regulations, the platform would need to ensure that this data is stored securely and not shared without the student’s consent, protecting their privacy and personal information.
+Under stronger regulations, the platform would need to ensure that all data is stored securely.
+It must also protect students' privacy by avoiding any sharing of information without their consent.

 • Interoperability Regulations: Similar to telecom porting, regulations should allow students to switch to edtech providers if they’re dissatisfied with their current service.